Marilyn Wilson-Rutherford: American Spring

+Leading Wilson to professional care and separation

-Responding to accusations of neglect, Marilyn stated that she sought professional help for her husband for many years, but was unable "to find someone who could deal with him on his own level".
-Conversely, Gaines reported that "no professional help" had been sought.
+Responding to accusations of neglect, Marilyn stated that she had sought professional help for her husband for many years, but was unable "to find someone who could deal with him on his own level".
 Wilson's mother Audree told a journalist, "It would get to the point where Marilyn really thought Brian needed help; then he seemed okay, and she'd sort of forget about it, not necessarily talking to him about it at all."

-In early 1975, Marilyn consulted Brian's cousin, Stephen Love, telling him that she was considering having Brian committed to a psychiatric hospital and divorce him if he continued to refuse counseling.
+Early in 1975, Marilyn consulted Brian's cousin, Stephen Love, telling him that she was considering having Brian committed to a psychiatric hospital and divorce him if he continued to refuse counseling.
 Love countered that it was preferable to hire Stan, his younger brother, as Brian's caretaker.

-The arrangement with Stan persisted for several months, after which Marilyn successfully persuaded Brian to volunteer himself as a patient under psychologist Eugene Landy's 24-hour therapy regimen.
-In 1976, Brian recorded an original song called "Marilyn Rovell", a dedication to his wife, although the track remains unreleased.
+This arrangement with Stan persisted for several months, after which Marilyn successfully persuaded Brian to volunteer himself as a patient under psychologist Eugene Landy's 24-hour therapy regimen.

+Under Landy's care, Brian became more stable and productive.
+In 1976, he recorded an original song called "Marilyn Rovell", a dedication to his wife, although the track remains unreleased.
 The 1977 album The Beach Boys Love You included "Let's Put Our Hearts Together", a duet between the couple.
+A photo of the couple was prominently displayed within the album's inner sleeve.

-In December 1976, after Landy raised his fee, Marilyn relieved Landy of his services and a new psychiatrist was immediately brought to Brian.
+In December 1976, after Landy had raised his fee, Marilyn relieved him of his services and a new psychiatrist was immediately brought to Brian.
 When the psychiatrist died in an accident soon thereafter, Stan was reemployed as Brian's caretaker, now working alongside professional model Rocky Pamplin in keeping Brian stable and sober.

-Three weeks after Pamplin had been hired as Wilson's bodyguard, Marilyn began having an affair with the model, concealed from Brian, that lasted until January 1979.
-According to Marilyn, she ended her relationship with Pamplin after Pamplin had declared he would be recording his own album with Brian as producer.
-She recalled, "I looked at [Rocky and Stan] and said, 'You ... expect me to go along with you?
-I'm not going to lie about Brian for your benefit.'
-I won't have anyone lie about Brian. ...
-I fired them the next day."
-Conversely, in Brian's 1991 memoir, Wouldn't It Be Nice: My Own Story, it is stated that Marilyn had "pushed" Brian into producing the songs "California Feelin'" and "Don't Be Cruel" for Pamplin.
+Three weeks after Pamplin had been hired as Wilson's bodyguard, Marilyn began having an affair with the model.
+Wilson and Marilyn separated in July 1978.
+According to Marilyn, she ended her relationship with Pamplin in January 1979, after Pamplin had declared he would be recording his own album with Wilson as producer.
+Wilson filed for divorce from Marilyn that same month.

-Separation and later years

-In July 1978, Wilson and Marilyn separated, with Wilson filing for divorce in January 1979.
-Marilyn was given custody of their children and half of a share of Wilson's songwriting royalties.
-She and her children later moved to a home in Encino, California.
-According to Gaines, "Brian continued to depend on Marilyn for encouragement and stability, and kept in close telephone contact with her."
-Marilyn and the children were not allowed to contact Wilson during the period in which he was readmitted into Landy's program in the 1980s.